 \subsection{UI Code Generation}

 UI code generation techniques fall into three categories: Deep Learning (DL) based methods, Computer Vision (CV) based methods, and Multimodal Large Language Model (MLLM) based methods.
 (1) DL-based methods: \cite{acsirouglu2019automatic, cizotto2023web, moran2018machine, Xu2021Image2e, Chen2018FromUI} leverages CNNs to automatically prototype software GUIs.
 Pix2code \cite{beltramelli2018pix2code} utilizes CNNs and LSTM to extract features from GUI images to generate a domain-specific language (DSL). \cite{chen2022code} implements an encoder-decoder framework with an attention mechanism to generate the DSL.
 (2) CV-based methods: Sketch2Code \cite{jain2019sketch2code} inputs hand-drawn sketches into object detection models to learn the object representation, which is read by the UI parser to generate code for targeted platforms.
 REMAUI \cite{nguyen2015reverse} identifies user interface elements via optical character recognition (OCR) techniques and then infers a suitable user interface hierarchy and exports the results as source code.
-(3) MLLM-based methods~\cite{lu2025misty,wan2024automatically,zhou2024bridging,designrepair}: to solve the element omission distortion and misarrangement problems during UI code generation, DCGen \cite{wan2024automatically} proposes a divide-and-conquer-based approach to generate the code of the submodules separately and then assemble them to construct the full webpage based on MLLMs.
-DeclarUI \cite{zhou2024bridging} applies the element segmentation method to accurately generate elements and page transition graphs to prompt MLLMs to generate mobile app UI with jump logic. \textbf{While prior works achieve decent performance in UI-to-code, none of them address the conventional framework-based development and other essential front-end procedures like design edit and repair.}
+(3) MLLM-based methods~\cite{lu2025misty,wan2024automatically,zhou2024bridging,designrepair, wan2025automatically, xiao2025efficientuicoder, xiao2026comuicoder, dang2025envisioning}: to solve the element omission distortion and misarrangement problems during UI code generation, DCGen \cite{wan2024automatically} proposes a divide-and-conquer-based approach to generate the code of the submodules separately and then assemble them to construct the full webpage based on MLLMs.
+DeclarUI \cite{zhou2024bridging} applies the element segmentation method to accurately generate elements and page transition graphs to prompt MLLMs to generate mobile app UI with jump logic.
+EfficientUICoder~\cite{xiao2025efficientuicoder} accelerates UI code generation by input and output token compression.
+ComUICoder~\cite{xiao2026comuicoder} apply semantic-aware segmentation and merging methods for reusable UI code generation. \textbf{While prior works achieve decent performance in UI-to-code, none of them address the conventional framework-based development and other essential front-end procedures like design edit and repair.}